 Replace & Keep in Voyager

 You have a brief bibliographic record (e.g., a minimal-level record or lower, a circulation record, an in-process record, a poor recon record), and you need to update the brief record to full level.
 In some cases you may want to use a copy of a full record from Orbis as your cataloging source without rekeying all the fields.
-If the item is new to Orbis, there may be no exact match cataloging copy available from LCDB or the utilities & a search in Orbis retrieves a fully cataloged record for another edition.
+If the item is new to Orbis, there may be no exact match cataloging copy available from OCLC & a search in Orbis retrieves a fully cataloged record for another edition.
 In Catalog Management, there may be duplicate bibliographic records in Orbis, one full and one brief; the brief record has to be retained because it is associated with an order record.

 Object: REPLACE the brief record with a copy of the cataloged record, but KEEP the fully cataloged record for the first edition.
 The replaced record will then be edited to match the item in hand.